top of page

 Section 3

-Immediate Past-President shall serve as advisor to the Board and perform duties as designated by the President or Board of Directors.
+The Immediate Past-President shall serve as advisor to the Board and perform duties as designated by the President or Board of Directors.

 Section 4

-The Secretary shall coordinate and supervise the membership program of the Texas Chapter, serve as Chairperson of the Membership Committee, keep the minutes and records of the annual meetings and any other meetings of the Texas Chapter, the Board of Directors, and the Executive Committee of the Board of Directors; keep the roster of membership of the Texas Chapter and issue membership cards; receive and keep as property of the Texas Chapter, all papers, addresses and reports to and of the Texas Chapter, give all notices required in these By-Laws or by law; assist with the publications of the Texas Chapter; and generally perform all duties customary to the Office of Secretary.
+The Secretary shall coordinate and supervise the membership program of the Texas Chapter, serve as Chairperson of the Membership Committee, keep the minutes and records of the annual meetings and any other meetings of the Texas Chapter, the Board of Directors, and the Executive Committee of the Board of Directors; keep the roster of membership of the Texas Chapter; receive and keep as property of the Texas Chapter, all papers, addresses and reports to and of the Texas Chapter, give all notices required in these By-Laws or by law; assist with the publications of the Texas Chapter; and generally perform all duties customary to the Office of Secretary.

 Section 5